skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Singleton.md

 - Q: What is the purpose of the Singleton design pattern?

   - A: The purpose of the Singleton design pattern is to ensure that a class has only one instance and provide a global point of access to it.

-- Q: How does the Singleton design pattern help in making clean code?
+Q: How does the Singleton pattern help in making the code clean?

-  - A: The Singleton design pattern helps in making clean code by ensuring that there is only one instance of a class, which avoids unnecessary duplication of objects and reduces complexity.
+  - A: The Singleton pattern helps in making the code clean by ensuring that there is only one instance of a class, reducing duplication and complexity.

-- Q: What are the advantages of using the Singleton design pattern?
+Q: What are the advantages of using the Singleton pattern?

-  - A: Some advantages of using the Singleton design pattern are:
-- Provides a global point of access to a single instance.
+  - A: Some advantages of using the Singleton pattern include ensuring a class has only one instance, providing a global point of access to the instance, and supporting easy replacement or extension of the instance.
-- Ensures that there is only one instance of a class.
-- Allows lazy initialization of the instance.
-- Reduces the complexity of managing multiple instances.
-- Improves performance by avoiding unnecessary object creation.
-- Q: What are the disadvantages of using the Singleton design pattern?

-  - A: Some disadvantages of using the Singleton design pattern are:
-- Can introduce global state, which can make the code harder to reason about.
-- Can make unit testing more difficult if the Singleton instance is tightly coupled with other classes.
-- Can hinder extensibility if the Singleton class is not designed to be easily replaceable.